雜憶拾零

 11. Schnapps, Tej and Grouder: Drinking Experiences

+Not far from the Ras Hotel we stayed in Addis, there was a basement bar that all visiting foreigners know about and congregate in at night.
+Its name is simply “College.”.
+Bar staff spoke good English and other foreign languages.
 Popular current Western music was always played in the background.
-Foreign visitors, more Europeans than Americans, congregate at the bar to enjoy drinks, snacks, and meet friends.
-We learned early from other foreign workers to go to the bar to unwind after a day of intensive work.
+Foreign visitors, more Europeans than Americans, congregate at the bar to enjoy drinks, snacks, and meet friends old and new.
+We sometimes us went to the basement bar to unwind after a day of intensive work.
 Imported drinks were outrageously expensive; people usually drank local beer or wine.
 Aside from the local beers, we discovered that the popular Ethiopian red wine “Gouder” was quite drinkable and inexpensive.
 The bar was always busy, like a madhouse.
 We were curious as to how the bar owner knew about and possessed the recordings of current western pop music tapes.
 We went to the back room and met the owner, an Ethiopian lady that was married to an American.
 They established the bar together and then got divorced.
 She continued to run the bar with the total knowledge on how to cater to western visitors.
+Quite an impressive, successful business operation in a depressed economic environment.

 12. The Taiwan Market